saragracebiddle/personalBlog/content/post/2023-12-08-data-analysis-as-an-r-package-the-how/index.md

 ### Starting a Project

-You will want to start a clean project.
-If you've already started work on the data analysis in another project, that's okay.
+Start a clean R project.
+If you've already started work on the data analysis, that's okay.
 You can bring files over to the new project if needed.
-I recommend using a new, clean project just to be sure that GitHub and the package development tools get off to a good start, because it can be messy to convert an existing, non-package project to a package on GitHub.
+I recommend using a new, clean project to ensure that Git and the package development tools get off to a good start.
+It can be messy to convert an existing, non-package project to a package on GitHub.

 I have found the easiest way to be:

-#### 1. Create a New GitHub Repo
+#### 1. Create a New GitHub Repository

-When naming the repo, remember that you will be making it as a package in R. So you need to follow both Git and R's naming conventions.
+When naming the repo, remember that you will be making an R package.
+So you need to follow both Git and R's naming conventions.
 Git allows you to name repos with special characters such as '-', but R will not allow you to name your package that way.
 You could, technically, name the R package and Git repo differently, but I definitely prefer matching names just to prevent any unnecessary confusion.

-So, choose a name that is all characters, no '-' or other special characters, and preferably no numeric characters.
+Choose a name that is all characters, no '-' or other special characters, and preferably no numeric characters.
 For further information about package naming conventions, read [R Packages 2e Chapter 4.1.2: Name Your Package][rpackages4.1.2url].
 Note that the purpose of your package is different than the kind of packages that the author is discussing in [R Packages 2e][rpackagesurl].
 The package we are creating is for data analysis of a specific study or project, not to develop tools in R for others to use.
 You will not likely submit this package to CRAN or BioConductor, as this package will have limited usefulness for others besides you and the team working on this data analysis.
-So you can be a little more lax with the naming rules than would be required for you to submit to CRAN or BioConductor.
+So you can be a little more relaxed with the naming rules than would be required for you to submit to CRAN or BioConductor.

 #### 2. Create a New R Project

 In RStudio, click 'File' in the upper left corner and then 'New Project...'
 This will open a pop up with three options: 'New Directory', 'Existing Directory', and 'Version Control'.
 Select 'Version Control'.
-In the next pop up, choose Git, and in the next pop up put in the URL to your GitHub repo.
-This should automatically name your new project directory whatever the repo is named.
+In the next pop up, choose Git, and in the next pop up put in the URL to the newly created GitHub repo.
+This will automatically name the new project directory the same as the repo.
 Choose where you want to directory to live on your computer and make sure the check box in the bottom left for 'Open in new session' is selected.
 Click 'Create Project'.
-These steps are covered in more depth in [Happy Git and GitHub for the UseR Chapter 15: New Project, GitHub First][HappyGitWithRChapter15URL].
+These steps are covered in more depth in [Happy Git and GitHub for the UseR Chapter 15: New Project, GitHub First][HappyGitWithRChapter15URL], and if you have any errors during this process that is where I would look for help.

 #### 3. Create the Package

-Run the following line in the console:
+Run the following command in the console:

 ```
 devtools::create_package("path/to/project")